EdwinSanFI/Project-Slot/README.md

 </div>

 ## How could I win?
-The ways to win is by having the items in the next 5 prize lines.
+The ways to win the game, is by having the items displayed in at least one of these 5 prize lines.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6312342/173405073-cb46149c-2b38-4371-9989-2af5f15b8af6.png" alt="Prizes" height="300px">